 - There can be no money collections or fundraising at all for any organisation on the Pride Village site.
 Any street collections on Pride Day outside the site should have the appropriate PSNI licence but will not be allowed on any Belfast Pride site including the parade where we consider it a crowd safety issue.

-- Any selling, trading or financial transactions should have the appropriate Belfast City Council Trading licence and the Council are clear on this, Belfast City Council Inspectors may be present and you will be asked to show your Trading licence.
-Where there is any trading or financial transaction means you will charged a commercial fee regardless of the type of group.
+- Any selling, trading or financial transactions of any sort require a Belfast City Council Trading licence and the Council are clear on this, Belfast City Council Inspectors may be present and you will be asked to show your Trading licence.
+Where there is any trading or financial transaction you will also be charged a commercial fee regardless of the type of group.

 - If you are collecting names, details etc. for a petition or similar device, you should have written permission in advance from Belfast Pride.
 The description of the petition should include a short summary of the proposition, the details of the proposing organisation if constituted or individuals concerned, if not and should also include when and where the petition will be presented.
 You will need to submit this to us in advance.

 - There should be no cooked food on site for distribution.
 If you have any food giveaways, please advertise allergy issues, have an ingredients list available and please be responsible for clearing up any additional litter.